Karolcia333/Currency-converter/README.md

 - HUF
 - CZK
 ## How to work
 First you need to enter amount of money in PLN.
 Then you can select the currency from the list you want to convert into.
-Next you need to click the button "Prelicz" to get the result.
+Next you need to click the button "Przelicz" to get the result.

 ![gifVideo](image/video.gif)